LooninS/OverTheWire-Devlog/bandit2-3.md

 ```
 ***
 ## Key Takeaway
-*Problem*: Spaces in filenames break shell parsing
+*Problem*: Spaces in filenames break shell parsing.

-*Solution*: Use quotes to group words into single argument
+*Solution*: Use quotes to group words into single argument.

 *Command*: `cat 'filename with spaces'`
 ***